Yug34/megalith/src/content/blog/why-i-must-be-a-great-engineer.md

 I don't think she lost her spark that day;
 She passed it on to me.

-And she always made sure that the spark stays.

-Every time she gave a real answer to my "Mom, how many stars are there in the sky?"
+Every time she gave a real answer to my _"Mom, how many stars are there in the sky?"_,

+And every time she sat with me to solder a PCB, debug a motherboard;

+She made sure that the spark stays.

-It’s a privilege to be her legate!
+The largest privilege that I've had in this life, has been the privilege to be her legate!